The Darlington Arena: History

+Tees Valley Metro

+Starting in 2006, Darlington Arena was mentioned within the Tees Valley Metro scheme as a new possible station site.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Darlington Arena station would have received service to Darlington and Saltburn (1–2 to 4 trains per hour) and new rollingstock.
+While never concrete or mentioned in any detailed plans, there was also mention of street-running trams to Darlington town centre, which may have also operated in the vicinity of the Arena.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements and several new stations like James Cook railway station were constructed.

 Other uses

 The Arena also played host to the first professional rugby league match to be played in County Durham, when Gateshead Thunder used the ground for their fifth round 2009 Challenge Cup game against Oldham due to a fixture clash.

 Concerts

 Darlington planned to use the stadium for musical concerts to increase club revenue.
 Elton John was the first act to play at the stadium, on 5 July 2008, attracting a crowd of 17,000.

 In 2018 Steps and A-ha performed at the arena, followed in 2019 by Jess Glynne.

 Vaccinations

 During the COVID-19 pandemic, the arena was used as a large vaccination centre.
 It was able to vaccinate up to 7,700 people per week.